andersensam/3scale-west-demo/README.md

 ## Deploying the 3scale API Management Operator
 - Change projects to `3scale-west-demo`, or whatever project/namespace you dedicated to this deployment
 - Using the lefthand menu, select OperatorHub.
 The 3scale API Management operator should be the first choice.
 Click install in the upper lefthand corner to launch the install process
-- The installation process will take a few minutes to gather requirements and spin up the pods
+- The installation process will take a few minutes to gather requirements and spin up the operator pod
+- When installation is complete, click the operator, leading to a page with "Provided APIs".
+- On the second row, in the middle, there is an option for "API Manager", click "Create instance"
+- Provide a name and labels, if desired.
+The only required field is "Wildcard Domain".
+    - The "Wildcard Domain" is the "apps domain" of your OpenShift cluster.
+If my console is located at [https://console.apps.lab.redhat.com](https://console.apps.lab.redhat.com), then my "Wildcard Domain" would be `apps.lab.redhat.com`

+- Scroll to the bottom of the page and click "Create"
 - You can monitor installation progress by looking at the `Routes` created by the operator.
 You'll know installation is complete when you see roughly **6 routes** present, including one with the format https://**3scale-admin**.apps.{OCP Subdomain}

 ## Deploying sample APIs for use within 3scale